 For critical infrastructure facilities with security solutions deployed at the perimeter, threat visibility may only extend a few feet beyond the fence line and only provides two-dimensional ground-based threat detection.
 The effectiveness of a short-distance perimeter solution further diminishes at night and in bad weather.
 Even if an extended or night visibility camera is a part of the system, the optical devices will likely struggle to lock on target and maintain visibility when viewing conditions are not optimal.

-Some facilities are enhancing perimeter security by adding aerial monitoring capabilities to their critical infrastructure security systems using RF sensors – and this is a good step.
-However, RF sensors present several gaps and issues including:
+Some facilities are enhancing perimeter security by adding aerial monitoring capabilities to their critical infrastructure security systems using RF sensors.
+It is worth noting that RF sensors present several gaps and issues including:

 You can learn more about RF sensors in this post.

-For high-risk critical infrastructure sites, the most effective solution for accurate threat detection begins with radar plus pan-tilt-zoom (PTZ) cameras integrated with the security team’s preferred/recommended command and control (C2) and/or video management system (VMS) software.
+For high-risk critical infrastructure sites, the most effective solution for accurate threat detection begins with radar plus PTZ cameras integrated with the security team’s preferred/recommended C2 and/or video management system (VMS) software.
 This combination of technology delivers highly accurate all-weather, 24/7 detection of air and ground targets, visual confirmation of detected targets, and synced recording of an object’s location data and observed behavior.

 The combination of radar detection confirmed by PTZ reduces noise and false positives and fills a gap that would otherwise require a dedicated team member to sort false positives from true targets.
 In addition to providing comprehensive situational awareness, the recorded track data and video can be used to forensically dissect an incident or for prosecuting criminal activity.
 And for sites with higher risk and budgets to support parsing detection technology by type of threat or approach, adding RF detection, below or above ground audio sensors, or other technology may be appropriate.

 Despite the proven value of radar for defense and national security applications, using traditional phased-array radar systems for critical infrastructure security has never been a practical option.
-Not only is the cost and size of these systems prohibitive, but phased-array radars are designed for much longer-range detection needs and experience challenges with identifying newer drone threats.
+Not only are the cost and size of these systems prohibitive but phased-array radars are designed for much longer-range detection needs and experience challenges with identifying newer drone threats.

 But radar technology has rapidly advanced in the last few years.
 While there are now several small form factor radar options available that meet basic use case requirements and budget constraints of critical infrastructure sites, most of these options underperform when it comes to providing dependable, comprehensive airspace situational awareness.